 Improved Blood Circulation

-Office work and sedentary lifestyle have a negative impact on our health.
+Long office hours at a desk and a sedentary lifestyle have quite a severe amd negative impact on our health.
 Blood vessels in the legs and feet are particularly affected by this.
 Deep vein thrombosis, varicose veins, and edema are just a few of the most common conditions in people who spend a lot of time sitting or standing.

-Now, a recliner chair has the ability to raise your leg section to the level of the heart, which improves blood circulation, decreases swelling of the feet, and gives your legs such a desired relief at the end of the working day.
+Now, a recliner chair has the ability to raise your legs to the level of your heart, which directly improves blood circulation.
+It decreases swelling of the feet, and gives your legs a welcome relief at the end of a hard days work.

 Back Pain Relief and Joint Relaxation

-Joint pain is a common issue not only for elderly people but also for younger individuals.
-The causes are all the same — sedentary lifestyle and some chronic illnesses.
+Joint pain is a common issue, not only for elderly people, but also for younger individuals.
+The causes are all the same — mainly a sedentary lifestyle and the occaisional chronic illness.

 Sitting in a recliner allows the body to take a relaxed position and creates comfort for the main pressure points.
 Therefore, these chairs are often used for palliative care in nursing homes and hospitals.